kaliop-uk/websummercamp2016/docs/exercises/3_managing_custom_configs.md

         php bin/ezp5installer.php misc-files:install -o ezpublish/env_files
         # check that they have been deployed
         ls -la web
+        # do not forget to dump assets!
+        php ezpublish/console assetic:dump
         # exit the container
         exit